tlvlp/iot-api-gateway/README.md

 - **moduleID**: String - module ID
 - **timeFrom**: LocalDateTime - The start date and time of the requested report interval (inclusive)
 - **timeTo**: LocalDateTime - The end date and time of the requested report interval (exclusive)
-- **requestedScopes**: Set of ChronoUnits - A list of requested scopes to be included in the report:
+- **requestedScopes**: Set of ChronoUnits as Strings - A list of requested scopes to be included in the report:
     - **MINUTES**: All the raw values from the module within the given interval
     - **HOURS**: Hourly averages from the module within the given interval
     - **DAYS**: Daily averages from the module within the given interval